-As per Section 6, 1.d. of the Town of Halton Hills' Personnel Policy Manual, it is acknowledged that Department Heads shall have the right to change the times for the normal working hours in particular situations in order to achieve greater efficiency and effectiveness.
+As per Section 6, 1.d. of the Town of Halton Hills' Personnel Policy Manual, it is acknowledged that Department Heads shall have the right to change the times for the normal working hours, as required in order to achieve greater efficiency and effectiveness.